dhilt/ngx-ui-scroll/README.md

   };
 ```

-More details could be found at API section and on DEMO page.
+More details could be found at the API section (in progress) and on the [DEMO page](https://dhilt.github.io/ngx-ui-scroll/).

 ### Developing